mikaelpatel/Cosa/examples/VWI/CosaVWIserver/README.md

 CosaVWIserver
 =============

-Demonstration of the Virtual Wire Interface (VWI) driver.
+Demonstration of the Virtual Wire Interface (VWI) driver;
-Receive and print a simple message with identity, message number, and 2x16-bit analog data sample.
-Send an acknowledge by sending a message with the received identity and message number.
+Transceiver with acknowledgement and auto-retransmission.

 Circuit
 -------